Bitumen Calculator – Free Online Tool for Accurate Asphalt & Paving Estimates (2025)

 Tons = 26,100 ÷ 2,000 = ~13.05 tons

-So for a standard residential driveway of this size, you’d need approximately 13 tons of asphalt.
-At typical 2025 US asphalt prices of $80–$120 per ton for hot-mix asphalt, your material cost alone would range from $1,040 to $1,560 — before labor, base preparation, and any added costs for edging or sealcoating.
+For a standard residential driveway of this size, you’d need approximately 13 tons of asphalt.
+At typical 2025 US asphalt prices of $80–$120 per ton, your material cost alone would range from $1,040 to $1,560 before labor, base preparation, or sealcoating.

 asphalt driveway paving bitumen quantity estimation